Everest Base Camp Trek with Helicopter Return – A Smart & Scenic Adventure

 Travel insurance is mandatory for all trekkers and highly recommended for staff safety as well.
 Here’s what to know:

-To participate in the Everest Base Camp trek with helicopter return, guests must have:
+To participate in the Everest Base Camp trek with a helicopter return, guests must have:

 Note: Not all standard travel policies cover high-altitude trekking or helicopter evacuation.
 Check with providers like World Nomads, Allianz, or SafetyWing for adventure travel insurance.